sis-valova/rPage-modified/README.md

 Highly responsive pagination for Bootstrap (http://auxiliary.github.io/rpage/)

-### This is a modifyed version of http://auxiliary.github.io/rpage/ to fit my needs
+### This is a modified version of http://auxiliary.github.io/rpage/ to fit my needs

 Usage
 =====